vertigis/meridian-design/docs/design-language.md

 ### Menu List

 Menus are used to group additional commands for components in a compact manner.
-A menu item consist of: a title, an optional description and an optional icon.
+A menu item consist of a title, an optional description and an optional icon.

 ![list](/img/list/menu.png "Menu List") ![menus](/img/menus/menu.gif "Toggle Buttons")